 The Genome Sensor™ is powered by Cardea Field Effect Biosensing (FEB) and CRISPR-Chip™ technology to provide researchers and scientists with quick identification of their chosen genetic mutations of interest.

 Field Effect Biosensing™

-By combining thousands of CRISPR-dcas9 molecules with Cardea’s graphene biosensors, our proprietary and patented CRISPR-Chip technology has the power to google genomes for specific sequences of interest.
+By combining thousands of CRISPR-dcas9 molecules with Cardea’s transistors, our proprietary and patented CRISPR-Chip technology has the power to search genomes for specific sequences of interest.
 While the opportunities are endless, CRISPR-Chip has successfully proven Genome Sensor’s capabilities to detect genetic mutations such as sickle cell disease and Duchenne muscular dystrophy (DMD).